reahl/reahl/reahl-doc/doc/whatchanged.rst

 - underscore.js was upgraded from 1.13.1 to 1.13.2.
 - plotly.js was upgraded from 2.2.0 to 2.9.0.
 - Bootstrap was upgraded from 4.5.3 to 4.6.1.
-- SqlAlchemy upgraded from 1.3 to 1.4
-- Alembic upgraded from 1.4 to 1.7

 Some dependencies on thirdparty python packages have been loosened to include a higher max version: